 1960: Singer Johnny Preston had his only #1 on the Billboard Hot 100 with “Running Bear,” a song written by Jiles Perry Richardson, who was better known as The Big Bopper.
 Two months later the single became Preston’s only #1 in the UK.

 1964: The Beatles debuted on the Billboard Hot 100 with “I Want to Hold Your Hand,” which entered the chart at #45.
 The following week, the song jumped to #3, and at the start of February, it became the group’s first American #1 song and Capitol Records’ fastest-selling record.

 1973: The Rolling Stones performed a benefit concert at the Los Angeles Forum in Inglewood, California for Nicaraguan earthquake victims, raising just over $350,000 in relief funds for the Pan American Development Foundation.
 Organized by Bill Graham, the event was opened by Santana and Cheech & Chong and served as the warm-up concert for the Stones’ upcoming Pacific Tour.

 1973: Former Free singer Paul Rodgers and drummer Simon Kirke, along with Mott the Hoople guitarist Mick Ralphs and King Crimson bassist Boz Burell, formed Bad Company.
 Toward the end of the summer of 1974, the band went to #1 in the US with their debut LP.

 1975: Thirteen years after the band’s formation, Status Quo was at the top of the UK singles chart with “Down Down,” the group’s only UK #1.

-1980: The once successful Capricon Records, home of southern rock acts such as the Allman Brothers and the Marshal Tucker Band, filed for chapter 11 bankruptcy and its master tapes were sold off to the Polygram and Mercury labels.
-The label was later relaunched in 1990 as a joint venture with Warner Bros.
+1980: The once successful Capricon Records, home of southern rock acts such as the Allman Brothers Band and the the Marshall Tucker Band, filed for chapter 11 bankruptcy and its master tapes were sold off to the Polygram and Mercury labels.
+Capricon was later relaunched in 1990 as a joint venture with Warner Bros.
 Records, but after ten years folded once again, with co-founder Phil Walden selling the remaining assets to Volcano Entertainment.